-We encourage new students to apply early in the second semester of their senior year in high school.
-We typically begin distribution of aid awards about March 1, and the sooner the Free Application for Federal Aid (FAFSA) is filed, the sooner the award letter can be determined.
+We encourage new students to apply after October 1st of their senior year in high school.
+The sooner the Free Application for Federal Student Aid (FAFSA) is filed, the sooner the award letter can be determined.

 How do I file the FAFSA?

 Go to the FAFSA website.
 You will need to apply for a FSA ID.
 An FSA ID gives you access to Federal Student Aid’s online systems and can serve as your legal signature.

 Students must include The University of Findlay's federal school code number 003045 in the school section of the Free Application for Federal Student Aid (FAFSA) to ensure that their submitted FAFSA information is accurately transmitted to the University of Findlay from the federal processor.

 What kinds of financial aid will Findlay provide?

 The University provides both merit - and need-based aid for students.
 The merit aid is based on the student's high school ACT or SAT scores.
 The need-based aid is based on the FAFSA results.
 Federal and state grants and federal loans may also be available, dependent on the data provided on the FAFSA.

 Contact the financial aid office at 419-434-4791.
 The most common circumstances that we review include loss of parental income, separation or divorce of parent(s), loss of non-taxable income, or death of a parent.
 If any of these occurs, we encourage you to call us to discuss additional steps for review.